AnhHoangNamPhan/MBAT-Internship-Project/README.md

 - Other countries haven't been straightforward
   - Switzerland ([see](https://www.comparis.ch/benzin-preise)) doesn't seem to have good data
   - Same for Czechia, Slovakia, Hungary, ...

+## Reading the data

+- Data is scraped and stored more or less directly (as compressed JSON)
+- Usually, the JSON contains a geospatial point location – but directly reading as a proper GeoJSON doesn't work
+- A terrible attempt at collating files is in `read.R`

 ## Company data